 Have you ever traveled to another city or country and wished you knew all the local spots for brunch, coffee, dinner, or shopping?
 Or even if you’ve done thorough research of what to see and do, you would love to talk and learn about the city from a local’s perspective?
 I’ve joined local experts on a one-of-a-kind food and culture tour in Thessaloniki that combines tasting local food while learning about the rich history and charm of the city.
-For someone who is visiting for a short period and is in the search of a quick but worthwhile way to taste many local delicacies, than check out these Food and Culture Tours in Thessaloniki.
-Experience first hand where locals eat and dine while walking through neighborhood markets and shops either through a 2.5 Hour Morning Tour, 4 Hour Morning Tour, or for the true foodies out there: a 6 Hour Morning Tour.
-Continue reading to find out what each of these tours entail.
+For someone who is visiting for a short period and is in the search of a quick but worthwhile way to taste many local delicacies, than check out this Food and Culture Tour in Thessaloniki.
+Experience first hand where locals eat and dine while walking through neighborhood markets and shops through a 4 Hour Food Tour in Thessaloniki.

 Just like every true Greek, the morning food tour begins with a breakfast at a family-owned bakery to indulge in some freshly made koulouri with homemade jam, olive oil, and halva.
 From the very start of this foodie tour, the experienced host will share with you what a traditional Greek breakfast looks like, how to properly drink Greek coffee and of course historical facts about the city.
 The host takes you by the hand from one stop to the next showing you little hidden gems of Thessaloniki along the way.
 Their charismatic and friendly approach toward this food and culture tour in Thessaloniki makes you forget that they are even a “tour guide” as they quickly become part your the group, or “parea” as the Greeks like to call it.